MickeyUK/map-email-scraper/README.md

   * **Export Results**

-  Search results can be exported to various formats or formatted to printer friendly format.
+  Search results can be exported to various formats.

 ## Contributing